Troubleshooting an AppKit bug on Sonoma

 swiftappkit

 In the macOS AppKit framework, there’s an NSWorkspace API method for setting the current desktop image, scaling method, and fill color.
-The method is called setDesktopImageURL, and it accepts a file URL, a screen reference, and an options dicitionary, including fillColor.
+The method is called setDesktopImageURL, and it accepts a file URL, a screen reference, and an options dictionary, including fillColor.

 Wallpaper settings in macOS